FAQ About ADHD Medications

 Yes.
 Ritalin is a Schedule II medication, indicating a high potential for abuse.
 Dexedrine also has a high potential for abuse.
 People have died from abuse of these medications.
 Typically, Ritalin abuse happens when a person with a prescription gives pills to someone who does not have ADHD.

-Are these medications addictive?
+Are these medications habit-forming?

-Typically not, although addiction is a possibility.
+Typically not, although dependence is a possibility.
 Patients with a history of drug abuse need to be cautious with stimulant medications.
 Tell your doctor about any history of substance abuse that you may have.

 Should I continue to give medication to my child during summer vacation?